priyank23/docker-dev-desk/README.md

 A docker container to be used as a general dev environment

 ## Building the container
-Run the following command to build the image
+Run the following command to build the container
 ```bash
 make build
 ```